NYC Broker Michael Paesano Dismissed

 Paesano’s team was also allegedly generating $6.4 million in annual fees and commissions when they joined Morgan Stanley in May 2011 from UBS Wealth Management, according to numerous reports.
 At UBS, the team included 17 brokers who oversaw some $1.3 billion of client assets, according to Morgan Stanley’s webpage.

 Morgan Stanley reportedly paid $245,000 to settle the most recent claim against Paesano and another broker.

 Brokerage firms are required to adequately supervise their agents.
 They must ensure they are complying with FINRA rules.
 The firms can be held responsible for any losses in a FINRA arbitration claim if it is determined that they failed to properly supervise their agent.

-If you suffered losses investing with Michael Paesano, the attorneys at The White Law Group may be able to help.
-For a free consultation, please call (888) 637-5510.
+If you suffered losses investing with Michael Paesano, the attorneys at The White Law Group may be able to help you by filing a FINRA Arbitration claim against his employers.
+For a free consultation, with a securities attorney please call (888) 637-5510.

 The foregoing information, which is all publicly available, is being provided by The White Law Group.

 The White Law Group, LLC is a national securities fraud, securities arbitration, investor protection, and securities regulation/compliance law firm with offices in Chicago, Illinois and Franklin, Tennessee.